-Lauren Withycombe Keeler is an assistant research professor in the School for the Future of Innovation in Society at Arizona State University.
-She has a PhD and MA in Sustainability Science from Arizona State University.
-Her masters research focused on defining the knowledge and skills necessary for undergraduate and graduate sustainability education.
-She has consulted with universities in the US, Europe and Mexico, helping them develop sustainability degree programs.
-Her PhD work focused on the use of foresight methods to explore complex governance challenges in sustainability, including climate governance, water governance, the governance of emerging technologies, and urban planning for sustainability.
+Lauren Withycombe Keeler is an assistant professor in the School for the Future of Innovation in Society at Arizona State University.
+She has a doctorate and master's in sustainability science.
+Her master's research focused on defining the knowledge and skills necessary for undergraduate and graduate sustainability education.
+She has consulted with universities in the U.S., Europe and Mexico, helping them develop sustainability degree programs.
+Her doctoral studies focused on the use of foresight methods to explore complex governance challenges in sustainability, including climate governance, water governance, the governance of emerging technologies, and urban planning for sustainability.